 Selling is the engine that drives all business.
-It is it's lifeblood and without sales, companies will go out of business.
+Without sales, companies will go out of business.
 Students in this course will learn how to sell, the psychology of selling, and what induces the buying motive in customers.
 Students in this course will participate in actual sales competitions in order to effectively understand the selling process.
 SP